-3. Use the Pivot Table to help identify irregularities
+3. Use the Pivot Table to help identify inconsistencies

-4. Get rid of the platform description at the end of your app name
+4. Get rid of the descriptors at the end of your app name

 We have plenty of dimension columns, and even 4 custom columns if you need them.
-So you can make the distinction between the platform iOS and Android in the column Platform, so you don’t need to keep the specification in your app name.
+So you can make the distinction between the platform iOS and Android in the column Platform, and get rid of the descriptor that is tacked onto the end of your app name.
 By doing this, the system will summarize your metrics accordingly and you can analyze the performance by app and platform separately making for easier analysis down the road.

 5. Set rules to help normalize incoming data

 When you are making adjustments in normalization, they will only be reflected in your current set of data.
 However, there is a way to create rules to have your changes reflected in your future line items as well.
 Rules allow you to save the logic behind your naming convention structure.
-After you’ve created a rule all new items will be automatically adjusted according to that rule.
+After you’ve created a rule, all new items will be automatically adjusted according to that rule.
 Keep in mind that the order of the rules can impact how the aliases are applied.

 For Example: You have two original items, one with “snk ios” and another with “snk 2 ios”, you want to set their app names respectively as Snake and Snake 2.
 A good strategy would be to start by first creating a rule for the more generic case and then to create a rule for the more specific one.

 6. Set up Custom dimensions to have more granular groups

 7. No need to normalize Geo | Country info